gcassel/Modular-Organizing-Terminology/terms/position.md

 1. "The nose is on the face"
 2. "Cats live on Earth".

+"Inclusional positions" can be very extensive.
+For [example](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/example.md), the location of *Earth* is a very large (but [meaningful](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/mean.md)) *position*; it indicates that an element (perhaps an [organism](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/organism.md)) occupies a biosphere which extends for 196.9 million miles above and below the surface of the planet Earth.
+(In most cases, organisms are located at or very nearly at the surface of Earth, or within bodies of water; however, Earth's biosphere extends vertically for several miles.)

 #### See Also

 *[post](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/post.md)*: Posts are often called positions in specific [collectives](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/collective.md).
 This is fine as long as [meanings](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/mean.md) are [mutually](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/mutual.md) [understood](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/understand.md); however, MOT must reserve the term *position* for its much more [generic](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/generic.md) and [flexible](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/flexible.md) usage here.